I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/winddiui/nf-winddiui-drvquerycolorprofile.md

 <p>If the operation succeeds, the function returns <b>TRUE</b>; otherwise, it returns <b>FALSE</b>.</p>

 ## -remarks
-<p>A <a href="NULL">printer interface DLL</a> can optionally provide a <b>DrvQueryColorProfile</b> function.
+<p>A <a href="https://msdn.microsoft.com/2a8cf38f-8e27-4e08-9c0f-5d1a4cd854ac">printer interface DLL</a> can optionally provide a <b>DrvQueryColorProfile</b> function.
 If the function is provided, GDI calls it if ICM has been enabled for a print job.
 The function's purpose is to determine and specify an ICC profile that is appropriate for use with the print job.</p>

 <p>If a driver's printer interface DLL does not provide a <b>DrvQueryColorProfile</b> function, or if the function returns <b>FALSE</b>, GDI attempts to find a profile.
-For more information, see <a href="NULL">Locating ICC Profiles</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/828b53cd-452a-4c4d-bfbb-45ea674ef49a">Locating ICC Profiles</a>.</p>

 <p>If the output buffer size specified by <i>pcbProfileData</i> is too small, the driver should overwrite the size value supplied by <i>pcbProfileData</i> with the required buffer size, call SetLastError(ERROR_INSUFFICIENT_BUFFER), and return <b>FALSE</b>.</p>